Sunnyside captures first-ever state soccer championship in undefeated season

 “It’s a big chip; it is a big chip,” O’Brien said.
 “It’s not a little chip.
 Every single day we wake up, and it feels like something goes against us.
 Our season has been tough.
 On paper, it looks great.
 It looks like it was easy; we just cruised through.
 But absolutely not.
 The last 365 days have been trying.”

-It was all worth it Wednesday night at Coronado High School.
+It was all worth it Wednesday night, Feb.
+20, at Coronado High School.
 The top-seeded Blue Devils scored three times in an 11-minute span of the first half and coasted to a 4-0 win over Gilbert Campo Verde for the 5A boys state title.

+Sunnyside was not the only local team to be crowned champions.
+The girls and boys soccer teams from Salpointe Catholic High School won state titles as well in the 4A division.

 It was Sunnyside’s first win in three trips to the final.